A customer purchasing a Hot-swap Service for calibration is, in good faith, returning an engine that is operational and younger than 6 years.

 the engine is physically older than 6 years

-the station has not been maintained (filters, etc) within the last 3 years (i.e. neglect)
+the air quality monitoring station has not been maintained (filters, etc) within the last 3 years (i.e. neglect)

-Hot-swaps for Calibration cannot be sold to pre-paid customers however they can purchase Hot-swap for Failures.
+Hot-swap Services for calibration cannot be sold to pre-paid customers.
+However, they can purchase Hot-swap for failures.